comet-ml/comet-examples/tensorflow-2/README.md

 python comet-tensorflow-distributed-multiworker-mirrored-strategy.py --worker_hosts localhost:8001,localhost:8002 --task_index 1
 ```

+### Parameter Server strategy example

 When running the parameter server strategy example, we recommend allocating a single GPU to each process.
 This can be done by setting the `CUDA_VISIBLE_DEVICES` envrionment variable to the appropriate GPU ID.
 For example, `export CUDA_VISIBLE_DEVICES=0` will only allow the process to access GPU ID 0.

-Once you have done this, the following commands will start a parameter server on `localhost:8000` and two workers on ports `localhost:8001` and `localhost:8002`.
+Once you have done this, the following commands will start a parameter server on `localhost:8000`, two workers on ports `localhost:8001` and `localhost:8002`, and a chief process.
+It is important to launch all of the 4 processes in the order below:

-Start the Parameter Server
+**Parameter Server**
 ```
 python comet-tensorflow-distributed-paramter-server-strategy.py --worker_hosts localhost:8001,localhost:8002 --ps_hosts localhost:8000 --run_id 0 --task_type ps --task_index 0
 ```

 Start the workers in different terminals

 **Worker 0**